Home » Recipe Index » Air Fryer Recipes

 Raw broccoli in air fryer basket

-STEP SIX: Remove the broccoli from the air fryer and add more parmesan on top to taste.
+STEP SIX: Remove the broccoli from the air fryer and add more Parmesan on top, to taste.

 Cooked broccoli in air fryer with parmesan cheese

-• Break the broccoli stalks into even-sized florets so they all cook evenly
+• Break the broccoli stalks into even-sized florets so they all cook evenly.

-What to Serve with Air Fryer Broccoli
+What to Serve with Air Fried Broccoli

 air fryer broccoli on a white circular plate

-Variations to This Air Fryer Broccoli Recipe
+Air Fryer Broccoli FAQs

 Roasted broccoli in air fryer basket cooked